forrestlmj/javaLearn/Algorithms/courses/baricourse/baricourse/Readme.md

 ### Lesson 2.1.1: Recurrence Relation T(N) = T(N-1) + 1
-The link of this lesson on youtube on be found [here](https://www.youtube.com/watch?v=4V30R3I1vLI&list=PLDN4rrl48XKpZkf03iYFl-O29szjTrs_O&index=19)
+The link of this lesson on YouTube on be found [here](https://www.youtube.com/watch?v=4V30R3I1vLI&list=PLDN4rrl48XKpZkf03iYFl-O29szjTrs_O&index=19)
 The topic of the lesson is about how to trace the recurrence algorithm by using recurrence tree and formula, and how to calculate the time complexity of a recurrence relation.
 The formula of the lesson is T(N) = T(N-1) + 1, meaning that the time complexity of the recurrence relation is O(N).